Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 * Existing routing databases and numbering plans, which provide authoritative routing ownership for telephone numbers.
-* Digit sequences unlikely to conflict with valid numbering plans (e.g., "100" and "101"), used to encode short-lived signaling.
+* Digit sequences chosen to minimize conflict with valid numbering plans (e.g., "100" and "101")

 The mechanism operates entirely within normal PSTN routing behavior and requires no media exchange.